xasos/HackList/README.md

 #### Features

 * Used AngularJS on the frontend to display data and a Google Docs Spreadsheet to manage the data for the backend.
+* Currently caches all data at 3pm through Heroku Scheduler to improve speed and guard against possible mistakes in Google Spreadsheet.

 ## License